areven/reago/documentation/guide/intermediate/dealing-with-promises.md

 # Dealing with Promises

 Reago has first-class support for asynchronous operations.
-It uses a novel approach based on generative atoms, that makes handling asynchronous state extremely easy.
+It uses a novel approach based on generative atoms that makes handling asynchronous state extremely easy.

 Before diving in, we are going to start with the basics and build from there.
 This article shows the verbose and rather inefficient way of handling `Promise`-like objects using hooks.
 While